Bucknell-Biol364/Project_1_Group_6_2024/README.md

 This project is designed for students who have taken Biology 201 to 204.

+## Instruction
+git clone this repository

+In RStudio, open up instructions/instructions.rmd

+Follow the instructions within the tutorial.

 ## Data set we will use
 RxP file(Data set we use)